-9. Pay Dates
+8. Pay Dates

-All bargaining unit employees shall be paid on a monthly basis on the last College business day (Monday - Friday) of each month, unless otherwise established by the Vice President for Finance and Administration/CFO.
-All bargaining unit employees will be paid 1/12 of their total academic year contract each month regardless of contract length (9, 10, 11 or 12 month).
+All bargaining unit employees shall be paid on a monthly basis on the last College business day (Monday - Friday) of each month, unless otherwise established by the Chief Business Officer.
+All bargaining unit employees will be paid 1/12 of their total academic year contract each month regardless of contract length (9, 10, or 12 month).